 - Sebago Lake Campground - This campground, on the shore of a large lake near Portland, is a good spot for people who like the recreation aspect of camping more than the idea of being surrounded by wilderness.
 You can walk to a sand beach that features picnic tables, grills, bathhouses, boat ramps and nature guides.
 You can also hike on paved trails.

-- Lake Umbagog - This area is more for you if you like the idea of survival camping.
-Lake Umbagog sits on the western side of the state, directly between Maine and New Hampshire, and it has 30 remote state-run sites interspersed on its coastline.
+- Lake Umbagog - Technically jst over the state line in New Hampshire, this camping area is on the western side of the state directly between Maine and New Hampshire, and it has 30 remote state-run sites interspersed on its coastline.
 These sites have only a picnic table, a pit toilet and a fire area.
 You have to bring in water and ice from the main campground.
 You're likely to see area wildlife, such as bald eagles and moose, and the lake makes for excellent fishing.
+Develped sites and RV hookups are available as well.

 - Baxter State Park - This park offers a happy medium, with 10 different campgrounds, ranging from remote hike-in sites to family friendly drive in areas.
 None of these campgrounds are fancy by any means; they do not have showers or flush toilets.
 However, most have rental cabins available and water and supplies near the sites.
 Baxter is located in the mountainous region, so take extra care if camping here in the winter.